laplacian-core/project.domain-model/subprojects/laplacian.project.domain-model-plugin/README.md

 <!-- @head-content@ -->
-# laplacian/project.domain-model
+# laplacian/project.domain-model-plugin

-This model represents the logical structure of a *Laplacian*-based project.
+A domain model plugin module for the project.domain-model.

 *Read this in other languages*: [[日本語](README_ja.md)] [[简体中文](README_zh.md)]